Tinformant/MA-Permit-Test/README.md

 	A white diamond symbol means there is a special lane restriction

-	Passing on the right:
+### Passing on the right
-		the vehicle you are passing is making or about to make a left turn
+	The vehicle you are passing is making or about to make a left turn

 ### School Bus
 If a school bus or a school pupil transport vehicle has its lights flashing and a stop sign extended, you must stop.
 It is the law.
 It does not matter which side of the road you are traveling on.
 Remain stopped until the lights stop flashing or the stop sign folds back.